 You might also like

-Welcome to the last BBoM for the year, ladies and gentlemen, where we focus on five films released during the month and have some fun predicting their success!
-As with every BBoM article, each film receives one of the following scores: Boom: A film [...]
+Welcome to February’s Boom, Bust, or Meh ladies and gentlemen!
+This is where we focus on five films released during the month and have some fun predicting their success!
+As with every BBoM article, each film receives one of the following scores: [...]

 Every year brings unexpected triumphs and downfalls and usually, you can’t predict where things are going.
 2018 was a year with some of the largest films ever made like Avengers: Infinity War and Solo: A Star Wars Story but few would’ve walked [...]